Wilder, Fury engage in war of words ahead of rematch

 Damn near sold it out.

-This time around...
-I sold the pay-per-view too and this time around they're here for me to see unfinished business."
-FURY (OFF CAMERA): "Untrue.
+I sold the pay-per-view too and this time they're here for me to see unfinished business."
+(SOUNDBITE) (English) TYSON FURY SAYING "Untrue" 4.

 That is facts.